Autonomous-Resilient-Cyber-Defence/PrimAITE/README.md

 # PrimAITE

-PrimAITE (Primary-level AI Training Environment) is a simulation environment for training AI under the ARCD programme.

 The ARCD Primary-level AI Training Environment (PrimAITE) provides an effective simulation capability for the purposes of training and evaluating AI in a cyber-defensive role.
 It incorporates the functionality required of a primary-level ARCD environment, which includes:

 - The ability to model a relevant platform / system context;